pc2/XRT.jl/README.md

 ## Using the Package

-The package is in a very early stage and not added to the official regestries, yet.
+The package is in a very early stage and not added to the official registries, yet.
 The easiest way to install XRT.jl and its dependencies is to add the XRT_Registry to your Julia depot: